-He is the editor of Ivanhoff.com and StockTwits50.com blogs, where he shares daily market commentary, analysis and ideas.
+He is the founder SocialLeverage50.com, where he shares daily market commentary, analysis and ideas.
 He also tweets from the handle @ivanhoff.

-Mr. Ivanhoff developed the algorithm behind the ST50 list, which selects and ranks stocks in the early stages of their price growth cycle.
+Mr. Ivanhoff developed the algorithm behind the SL50 list, which selects and ranks stocks in the early stages of their price growth cycle.

 Ivanhoff’s work is regularly featured in WSJ, Reuters, CNN Money, UT San Diego, Traders Magazine, Abnormal Returns, Real Clear Markets

 He earned his MBA and MS Finance from Webster University in Saint Louis, Missouri.

 HOW I THINK ABOUT THE STOCK MARKET